Courthouse Butte

-Courthouse Butte is a butte just north of the Village of Oak Creek, Arizona, south of Sedona in Yavapai County.
+Courthouse Butte is a butte just north of the Village of Oak Creek, Arizona, United States, south of Sedona in Yavapai County.
 Summit elevation is 5454 ft.
 It is just east of Bell Rock.

+There are many different trails to hike, bike, and run on around Courthouse Butte.
+One of the primary trails is a 4.5-mile trail starting from the North Bell Rock Trailhead.
+Courthouse Butte's first recorded ascent was done in the early 1900s.
+There are also many climbing routes ranging from 5.6 - 5.11+ with a bit of scrambling.

 Geologically, Courthouse Butte is composed of horizontally bedded sedimentary rock of the Permian Supai Formation.